Investing Brokerages & Advisors

 High-Yield Cash Account

 The High-Yield Cash Account doesn't have a monthly maintenance fee or a minimum balance requirement.
-It comes with FDIC insurance up to $5 million and enables you to perform unlimited transfers and withdrawals.
-This provides you with ample security and flexibility.
+It comes with FDIC insurance up to $5 million ($250,000 for each of its partner banks) and enables you to perform unlimited transfers and withdrawals.
+All-in-all, this is a very respectable account that I’d consider opening for the yield and convenience of growing funds I’m not ready to invest yet.
+Not all brokerages include cash accounts for storing money before or after investing it.

 Keep in mind that Public itself isn't a bank.
 However, the funds you deposit into this account go into a network of banks that partner with Public to offer this account and its high annual yield.